 Turkey's accession to the EU has been problematic for many European countries, notably France and Germany especially after conservative parties came to power.
-As the leader of the Christian Democratic Party in Germany and the leader of the Union for a Popular Movement in France, Angela Merkel and Nicolas Sarkozy have respectively expressed their parties' concerns as regards the accession of a majority-Muslim populated country lying mostly in Asia to the European Union.
+The leaders of the Christian Democratic Party in Germany the Union for a Popular Movement in France, Angela Merkel and Nicolas Sarkozy have respectively expressed their parties' concerns as regards the accession of a majority-Muslim populated country lying mostly in Asia to the European Union.

 The Egyptian texts underline conflict in the EU-Turkey relations by referring to Turkey as the "eastern" and "Muslim" nation.
-Two opinion articles emphasize these attributes as the main reasons behind both Sarkozy and Merkel's resilience towards Turkey's candidacy even if it fulfils all the accession requirements (2007A1; 2007A2).
-Similar to the second driver, Turkey is referred to as a "nation that has an identity crisis".
-It is striving to adopt a secular system with functioning Western norms and principles but is still dominated by religious and traditional values that are promoted by the Justice and Development party (AKP) and social practices, notably regarding the veil issue and the constitutional amendments (2007A1; 2007A2).
+Two opinion articles emphasise these attributes as the main reasons behind both Sarkozy and Merkel's resilience towards Turkey's candidacy even if it fulfils all the accession requirements (2007A1; 2007A2).
+As in the second driver, Turkey is referred to as a "nation that has an identity crisis".
+It is striving to adopt a secular system with functioning Western norms and principles but is still dominated by religious and traditional values and social practices that are promoted by the Justice and Development party (AKP), notably the veil issue and the constitutional amendments (2007A1; 2007A2).

-The Egyptian newspapers underline religion as the main factor for the EU's rejections of Turkey's accession since its identity constitutes a matter of concern for the public opinion in many EU countries.
-According to one opinion article, although Turkey has tried hard to be a European state, has achieved a lot, notably at the economic and political levels, and is an important security partner for Europe, Turkey's relationship with the EU is a "one-sided love" (2007A1).
+Egyptian newspapers underline religion as the main factor in the EU's rejection of Turkey's accession since its identity constitutes a matter of concern for the public opinion in many EU countries.
+According to an opinion article, although Turkey has tried hard to become a European state, has achieved a lot, notably at the economic and political levels, and is an important security partner for Europe, Turkey's relationship with the EU is a "one-sided love" (2007A1).

 The Georgian articles predicate Turkey as an outsider, inferior to Europe hierarchically and spatially, which tries to get closer to the EU.
 Compared to Europe, Turkey is a poorer country with a fast-growing population.
 However, Turkey is viewed as an ambitious country, which is searching new relationships outside of Europe and getting closer to Eastern countries.
-Only in 2009G2 Turkey is viewed as equal to the EU, wherein it is described as an "important super-state in the region economically and military", which can "decide its destiny itself".
+Only one article (2009G2) views Turkey as equal to the EU, wherein it is described as an "important super-state in the region economically and military", which can "decide its destiny itself".
 2009G3 also indicates Turkey is a "rapidly developing super country".

 Mostly relying on the topoi of universal values, power/status and religion, the argumentation strategy of the Georgian texts indicates that Europe is distancing itself from Turkey.
-The arguments suggest that Turkey's membership of the EU is not possible in the near future.
-There are some reasons why the Turkey-EU relationship is perceived as conflictual.
-The texts show that some leading states in Europe such as France and Germany, do not wish Turkey to be part of the EU.
-However, there are some states, which are against this attitude.
-The texts say Sarkozy and Merkel offered Turkey a Privileged Partnership, but Turkey did not agree to the offer, because, as 2009G3 claims, Turkish politicians are tired of waiting for the EU, and while Turkey still decided to maintain goodwill towards the EU, it also looks at Eastern Arabic countries, which respect Turkey much more than the EU does.
+The argument suggests that Turkey's membership of the EU is not possible in the near future.
+In the texts, the Turkey-EU relationship is perceived as conflictual because of some leading states in Europe such as France and Germany that do not wish Turkey to be part of the EU and whose leaders offered Turkey a Privileged Partnership that was rejected by the latter.
+2009G3 claims, Turkish politicians are tired of waiting for the EU, and while Turkey still decided to maintain goodwill towards the EU, it also looks at Eastern Arabic countries, which respect Turkey much more than the EU does.